myang310/TicTacMath/README.md

 1. Clone this repo into your own local machine.

-2. Type 'make' to compile the game.
+2. Type `make` to compile the game.

 3. Run the game by typing './TicTacMath'.